Morningstar88/Salt-Water-Battery/README.md

 # [How do Batteries Work?
 Yandex Search](https://yandex.com/images/search?from=tabbar&text=how%20do%20batteries%20work)

+# Cathodes, Anodes, Electrolytes

+- Cells are comprised of 3 essential components.

+- The Anode is the negative or reducing electrode that releases electrons to the external circuit and oxidizes during and electrochemical reaction.

+- The Cathode is the positive or oxidizing electrode that acquires electrons from the external circuit and is reduced during the electrochemical reaction.

+The Electrolyte is the medium that provides the ion transport mechanism between the cathode and anode of a cell.
+Electrolytes are often thought of as liquids, such as water or other solvents, with dissolved salts, acids, or alkalis that are required for ionic conduction.
+It should however be noted that many batteries including the conventional (AA/AAA/D) batteries contain solid electrolytes that act as ionic conductors at room temperature

 ## Voltaic Cells

 - Current flows out of the cathode.
 A useful mnemonic for remembering this is CCD: Cathode Current Departs.